xwp/wp-customize-inline-editing/readme.txt

 and edit the item inline.
 It could be said that adding inline-editing to the Customizer improves the UX so much over `postMessage` live editing, as `postMessage` is an improvement over the `refresh` transport.
-There is no need to hunt for the right control, and can actually edit with the Customizer pane *collapsed*!
-Here is a demonstration:
+There is no need to hunt for the right control, and can actually edit with the Customizer pane *collapsed!* Here is a demonstration:

 [youtube http://www.youtube.com/watch?v=1OA8MUI-364]